skramm/gift-for-html/README.md

 format
 ([Current reference on moodle.org](https://docs.moodle.org/38/en/GIFT_format)).
 However, this file format has some pitfalls when building questions for web-related quizzes:
- * Source code can be formatted with the `<pre>` and `<code>` tags, but all the HTML tags will be understood at upload as "real" HTML, thus the tags will be removed.
+ * Source code can be formatted with the `<pre>` and `<code>` tags, but all the HTML tags will be understood at upload as "real" HTML, thus the tags will be removed by the Moodle uploader.
  * The Gift format has some reserved characters: entering code such as<br>
 `body { color:gray; }`<br>
 won't work.